aws-samples/aws-genomics-workflows/docs/orchestration/step-functions/step-functions-overview.md

 ![execution tracking](./images/sfn-console-execution-inprogress.png)

-The example workflow references a small demo dataset and takes approximately 10 min to complete.
+The example workflow references a small demo dataset and takes approximately 20-30 minutes to complete.